ome/infrastructure/ansible/roles/docker/README.md

 Docker
 ======

-Install and configure Docker.
+Advanced installation and configuration of Docker.
 Assumes storage has been configured.
 Also sets up groups and users.
+If you don't need a special setup then use the docker-auto role instead.

 Requirements
 ------------